How to use this

 • 35–45Follow-up

-• Champion introduces the guide: name, field, one sentence about how they use AI.
+• Advisor introduces the guide: name, field, one sentence about how they use AI.

 • Guide shares their actual work: not a TED talk, a show-and-tell.
 What they build, how AI helps, where it fails.